Cryptocurrency exchanges are magnets for fraudsters – and regulators.

 1. ID Selfie and Video Verification

-A new generation of identity verification software vendors makes it easy to integrate this kind of software into your platform as part of the onboarding process.
+A new generation of identity verification software vendors makes it easy to integrate document verification for your KYC crypto checks.

 Last but not least, these checks are expensive.
 Each automated document check is estimated to cost $2 on average.